48BC: Julius Ceasar defeats Pompey at Pharsalus and Pompey flees to Egypt.

 1942: Dmitri Shostakovich’s 7th Symphony, dedicated to city of Leningrad is performed in the city during the siege by Nazi forces.
 Performed by starving musicians and broadcast to German forces by loudspeaker.
 On the same day, Mahatma Gandhi and 50 others are arrested in Bombay after the passing of a “quit India” motion and campaign by the All-India Congress.

-1945: American forces drop an atomic bomb on Nagasaki.
+1945: US forces drop an atomic bomb on Nagasaki.

-1958: 17 year-old Cliff Richard, signs a record deal with EMI records.
+1958: Cliff Richard, signs a record deal with EMI records.

 1960: Race riot in Jacksonville, Florida.